dikshant7/ImageUploadApp/README.md

 # ImageUploadApp
--> This is a simple Image uploader app in one can upload image which will be stored in our firebase database -> User authentication is done using firebase
+This is a simple image uploader app that allows you to upload images which is stored in our Firebase database , User authentication is done using firebase